Wildhoney/Tdo/README.md

 foo@bar:~$ tdo ls
 ```

-However as `Aramis` was added as tomorrow's task, we won't see it until our system clock changes to tomorrow &ndash; unless we use the `upcoming` command to see every task after today (there is also an `overdue` command for seeing what's incomplete before today):
+However as `Aramis` was added as tomorrow's task, we won't see it until our system clock changes to tomorrow &ndash; unless we use the `upcoming` command to see every task after today:

 ```console
 foo@bar:~$ tdo upcoming